population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ## Food Insecurity Measurement

-The survey measured food insecurity based on the Food Insecurity Experience Scale (FIES) developed by the FAO [@FAO2016].
+The surveys measured food insecurity based on the Food Insecurity Experience Scale (FIES) developed by the FAO [@FAO2016].
 FIES uses eight questions with dichotomous (yes/no) responses to capture different aspects of food insecurity.